mre/endler.dev/content/2020/folklore/index.md

 ## Patch

-Bugs are fixed with patches.
+**Bugs are fixed with patches.**

+In the good old days, if you made a programming mistake you'd have to fix a punch card by putting a patch on top of a hole.

 ## PNG